 The installation procedure in this section will work for both the Chrome and Microsoft Edge browsers.

 Microsoft does not read data or page content that is analyzed by the Page Diagnostics for SharePoint tool, and we do not capture any personal information, website or download information.
-The only information logged by the tool is the tenant name, rule count and whether the support logging option has been enabled when the tool is run.
-This information is used by Microsoft to understand modern portal and publishing site usage trends and common performance issues to inform product improvements.
+The only identifiable information logged to Microsoft by the tool is the tenant name, counts of rules that have failed and the date and time the tool was run.
+This information is used by Microsoft to better understand modern portal and publishing site usage trends and common performance issues.

 The Manage your downloads permission covers use of the tool's Export to JSON functionality.
 Please follow your company's own privacy guidelines before sharing the JSON file outside of your organization, as the results contain URLs and that can be classified as PII (Personally Identifiable Information).